Startup Competitions and Meetup Groups in South Korea

 Recent startups occurring throughout Asia include E-wallets, ridesharing, and staff-less store chains.
 After participating in the Oasis program run by the Seoul Global Center I am left with this quote from David Karp, Tumbler founder, “Entrepreneur is someone who has a vision for something and wants to create.”

-If you’re looking for more resources about starting a business in South Korea check out my posts:
+If you’re looking for more resources about starting a business in South Korea check out my posts on:

 - Free Korean Language Classes Online